-The short answer is YES – macros can be used in Google Sheets.
+Does Google Sheets have macros?
+The short answer is YES – you can use macros in Google Sheets

 Macro – as a computing term – means – a set of instructions/steps allows you to perform particular tasks.

 In simple words, you can create steps in advance, and when you run the macro, these steps will be executed.
 An example would be deleting a set of rows/columns.
 As soon as you run the macro, it will go and delete the specified rows/columns in the specified worksheet.

 Although macro is a computing term, for people in the spreadsheet word, it mostly means the VBA macros (Visual Basic for Applications) in Excel spreadsheets.

 So let me cover the important question first:

 If you have added an Excel file to Google Drive or have converted an Excel file into a Google Sheets document, the macros in the Excel file WILL NOT work.

 While Google Sheets is trying to accommodate a lot of what an existing Excel file can have, there are still some gaps, and they don’t support Excel macros.